snowplow/snowplow/4-storage/infobright-storage/README.md

 * In this folder is this `README.md` and the `setup.sh` Bash script
 * `sql` contains Infobright-compatible SQL scripts to setup your database and verify the setup

+## Documentation

+1. [The setup guide] [setup] includes details on how to get up and running with ICE, including configuring it for use with SnowPlow
+2. [The technical documentation] [tech-docs] includes the Infobright table definitions

+Both the above can be found on the [wiki] [wiki]

 ## Copyright and license